banner image

 Research Findings

-Numerous research studies have demonstrated the effectiveness of CBT, mindfulness techniques, positive psychotherapy and self-compassion.
+Numerous research studies have demonstrated the effectiveness of CBT, mindfulness techniques, positive psychotherapy, and self-compassion.
 While you may know intuitively that these approaches work, sometimes reading the hard science can bolster your confidence and pave the way to a more rewarding therapy experience.

 [For personal use only: do not copy or reproduce]